School shooting spree on 16th birthday

 The two slain students were a 16-year-old girl and a 14-year-old boy.
 Two other girls, aged 14 and 15, were wounded, as was a 14-year old boy, Wegener said.

-Investigators said they did not yet know what could have driven the student to open fire at Saugus High School in Santa Clarita, 65km north of Los Angeles.
+Investigators said they did not yet know what could have driven the student to open fire at the school 65km north of Los Angeles.

 Police said the accused shooter had acted alone.
 Investigators descended on his family home, blocking off the street.
 They found no further danger there.